Pain Play

 Overview

 Pain play, captured clinically by the older umbrella term algolagnia, describes sexual pleasure or arousal connected to physical pain rather than to any single implement or act.
-It is traditionally divided into active algolagnia, in which arousal is linked to receiving pain, and passive algolagnia, in which it is linked to inflicting pain: the two halves that modern usage calls masochism and sadism.
-As a conceptual category rather than a specific behaviour, it frames the broad phenomenon of pain itself functioning as an erotic stimulus, and this article covers its naming, expression, psychology, prevalence and the safety and legal questions it raises.
+It is traditionally divided into active algolagnia, arousal linked to receiving pain, and passive algolagnia, arousal linked to inflicting pain: the two halves modern usage calls masochism and sadism.
+As a conceptual category rather than a specific behaviour, it frames the broad phenomenon of pain itself functioning as an erotic stimulus.
+This article covers its naming, expression, psychology, prevalence and the safety and legal questions it raises.

 History & origins